-Consequently, a project in Jira does not necessarily have to be the same as a project, and as a result, we can affirm: the automation of a project is the action of delegating all possible tasks to reach projects’ objectives, to technology (Jira, in our case.)
+Consequently, a project in Jira does not necessarily have to be the same as a project.
+As a result, we can affirm: that the automation of a project is the action of delegating all possible tasks to reach the project's objectives to technology (Jira, in our case.)

-As we mentioned at the beginning of this blog post, one of the ways is to rely on the option of using apps from the Atlassian Marketplace: Profields and Automation for Jira; with these two it is possible to achieve the project automation in Jira based on the automation of tasks which are directly related to the project information in Jira.
+As we mentioned at the beginning of this blog post, one of the ways is to rely on the option of using apps from the Atlassian Marketplace: Projectrak (formerly Profields) and Automation for Jira; with these two, it is possible to achieve the project automation in Jira based on the automation of tasks which are directly related to the project information in Jira.
 Let's take a look at what each of them does:

-But first, history lessons are important to get the context:
+But first, history lessons are essential to get the context:

-How did the integration between Profields and Automation for Jira come up?
+How did the integration between Projectrak and Automation for Jira come up?

-In year 2016, a company called Code Barrel surprised the Atlassian Ecosystem with an app called Automation for Jira.
-This app succeeded in making easy the difficult task of automation, making the less advanced users to succeed without the need to develop or create complex configurations.
+In 2016, a company called Code Barrel surprised the Atlassian Ecosystem with the Automation for Jira app.
+This app succeeded in making the difficult task of automation easy, making the less advanced users succeed without the need to develop or create complex configurations.

-Automation for Jira was such a success that it won the Codegesit prize as the best IT app that year, and they became seller of the year the following one due to its great growth.
+Automation for Jira was such a success that it won the Codegesit prize as the best IT app that year, and it became a seller of the year the following one due to its significant growth.

 Code Barrel's latest step has been marked by the acquisition of Automation for Jira by Atlassian, and recently, its addition by default in Cloud instances; Learn more about it in the following video:

-The new face of Profields represents a relevant solution in the matter of handling the project information in Jira.
+The new face of Projectrak (previously Profields) is the definitive solution for handling the project information in Jira.

-Consequently, in DEISER we have been considering for some time the possibility to integrate Profields with Automation for Jira.
-But it was in 2019, after interviewing some users, when the need to integrate both applications became a reality, since users were demanding it.
+Consequently, in DEISER, we have been considering the possibility of integrating Projectrak with Automation for Jira.
+But it was in 2019, after interviewing some users, when they integrated both applications became a reality since users were demanding it.

-We contacted Andreas (co-founder of Code Barrel) to tell him our idea and get to know his impression of our proposal.
-Once approved, we conducted research to prioritize the functionalities this integration could support.
-After performing their prioritization and definition, we designed the components to be developed which would take the automation beyond the issue tickets in Jira.
+We contacted Andreas (co-founder of Code Barrel) to tell him about our idea and get to know his impression of our proposal.
+Once approved, we researched to prioritize the functionalities this integration could support.
+After performing their prioritization and definition, we designed the components to be developed, which would take the automation beyond the issue tickets in Jira.

-When mentioning "taking automation beyond issue tickets," we refer to the automation for Jira based on project information coming from their storage in Profields.
+When mentioning "taking automation beyond issue tickets," we refer to the automation for Jira based on project information coming from their storage in Projectrak.

-The automation in Jira is one of the challenges we, the ones in charge of the Jira administration and the "fine-tuning" of the tool have historically faced, either for making a process easier, and/or reducing repetitive tasks.
+The automation in Jira is one of the challenges we, the ones in charge of the Jira administration and the "fine-tuning" of the tool, have historically faced, either for making a process more straightforward and/or reducing repetitive tasks.